 Why is the RDSBC Needed?

-The Federal Government controls from 97% to 99% of the land in each of the Coalition counties.
+The Federal Government controls from 97% to 99% of the land in each of the Coalition areas.
 This leaves only a small fraction of land open to private development with revenue generating potential for local government entities.
 In addition, expansive wilderness areas and undisturbed lands are prevalent throughout these rural, desert southwest communities, which further restricts where development can take place.

 For most of their histories, mining has been the predominant industry in the Coalition region.
 Mining was the primary catalyst for the development of many rural towns.
 The boom and bust nature of this industry has significantly contributed to economic instability in the region.
-It has also left a legacy of mine-scarred lands on both public and private property throughout these counties.
+It has also left a legacy of mine-scarred lands on both public and private property throughout these areas.
 The blight and contamination on mine-scarred lands and former manufacturing, industrial, and other disturbed sites deters development from taking place.
-The Coalition members are committed to economic diversification in order to protect their communities from being solely tied to the successes and shortfalls of a single industry.
+The Coalition members are committed to economic diversification to protect their communities from being solely tied to the successes and shortfalls of a single industry.

-In order to address these concerns, the Counties have joined forces to encourage responsible development and efficient use of resources, which is the key reason they are promoting redevelopment of brownfields and previously disturbed lands.
+In order to address these concerns, the Coalition has joined forces to encourage responsible development and efficient use of resources, which is the key reason they are promoting redevelopment of brownfields and previously disturbed lands.
 Previously disturbed lands, where blight and contamination exist, are the prime locations for any future developments.
 Mine-scarred lands offer a key opportunity for renewable energy redevelopment because they tend to be large properties located near existing transmission and other necessary infrastructure.
 But these properties must be assessed and cleaned up in order to effectively market them to new business interests.

 What is the RDSBC Project?

-- Protect the health and welfare of the population;
+- Protect the health and welfare of the population

-- Protect the environment;
+- Protect the environment

-- Promote economic development and job creation;
+- Promote economic development and job creation

-- Promote economic development and diversification through water-efficient renewable energy, particularly renewable energy development on former brownfields.
+- Promote economic development and diversification through water-efficient renewable energy, particularly renewable energy development on former brownfields

 OBJECTIVES: The Coalition intends to achieve the following objectives by the end of the grant period:

-- Increase renewable energy related industry presence through the Coalition program area by attracting a minimum of ten new developers, manufacturers, or other relevant enterprises;
+- Increase renewable energy related industry presence through the Coalition program area by attracting a minimum of ten new developers, manufacturers, or other relevant enterprises.

-- Leverage Brownfields funding to obtain at least $5,000,000 in additional revenue related to the business development in the communities;
+- Leverage Brownfields funding to obtain at least $5,000,000 in additional revenue related to the business development in the communities.

 - Work with local, state, and federal entities to promote national initiatives in the Coalition area, particularly initiatives related to redeveloping brownfields with renewable energy generation facilities.

 Area Wide Planning: The Coalition will prepare an area-wide plan focused on renewable energy related redevelopment potential and opportunities for open and/or green space designations.
-The purpose of the area-wide plan is to create a foundation for future clean energy development throughout Coalition territory, which will enable the Coalition to take a holistic approach when planning to prevent future blight and inefficient use of resources.
+The purpose of the area-wide plan is to create a foundation for future clean energy development throughout Coalition area, which will enable the Coalition to take a holistic approach when planning to prevent future blight and inefficient use of resources.
 The area-wide plan will take into consideration availability of suitable, existing infrastructure, required upgrades to infrastructure, concentration of renewable resources, open space considerations, and community concerns.
-The Coalition will hold at least two public meetings per County to provide the communities with the opportunity to contribute to the planning process.
+The Coalition will hold at least two public meetings per Coalition member to provide the communities with the opportunity to contribute to the planning process.

-Community Outreach: The Coalition is dedicated to ensuring community participation throughout the implementation of its Brownfields Program.
+Public Outreach: The Coalition is dedicated to ensuring community participation throughout the implementation of its Brownfields Program.
 Community meetings will be held for each cleanup/reuse plan in the affected community and ten County-wide meetings will be held for the area-wide plan.

 What are the Project Benefits?

-- The Coalition will enhance economic competitiveness by expanding business access to markets through the development of renewable energy corridors in these resource rich, centrally located communities;
+- The Coalition will enhance economic competitiveness by expanding business access to markets through the development of renewable energy corridors in these resource rich, centrally located communities.

-- The project will support existing communities by targeting brownfields for redevelopment that will enhance the quality of available groundwater supplies;
+- The project will support existing communities by targeting brownfields for redevelopment that will enhance the quality of available groundwater supplies.

 The Coalition’s goals will be achieved through the program activities, with redevelopment and reuse of property being the primary aim of the program.
-Redevelopment in Nye, Esmeralda, Lincoln, Mineral, White Pine, and Inyo will create jobs, increase revenue, and diversify the economy.
+Redevelopment in Nye, Esmeralda, Lincoln, Mineral, White Pine, Inyo, and Duckwater will create jobs, increase revenue, and diversify the economy.
 By involving the community in each step of the process (ranking, selection, reuse, and planning) the Coalition will ensure grassroots, long-term support of the community’s Brownfields Program.
 Once the potentially contaminated sites are assessed and plans to mitigate any contaminants and redevelop the sites are established, the Coalition members can move forward with plans to improve residential and community facilities, cultivate business and industry in the area, and develop open space.